-In January 2022, a text amendment was made to the Envision Jefferson 2035 plan by County Commission on the permitting of solar energy facilities in the County.
-This Plan supports the process laid out in that text amendment by which solar energy facilities are permitted by right to develop in the UGB and PGA but must pursue a Conditional Use Permit when developing outside of a PGA or UGB.
+In January 2022, a text amendment was made to the Envision Jefferson 2035 Plan by County Commission on the permitting of solar energy facilities in the

+County.
+The process laid out in that text amendment defined solar energy facilities as principally permitted uses within the UGB and PGA and as conditional uses outside of a UGB or PGA.
+This Plan supports the reassessment of the solar energy facility development process and recommends requiring a site plan and additional stipulations on vegetative buffers, setbacks, and agrovoltaics.
 This Plan also supports the installation and use of renewable energy sources by residents and businesses.